ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 30af - AsyncOnInitialized => Subsequent OnAfterRenderAsync.
 ```

-At  line 3 things start to go wrong. `OnInitializedAsync` and the rest of the lifecycle processes run to completion before at line 8 the `OnInitialized` continuation runs and `OnInitialized` completes, including the final render.
-It's become diverced from the lifecycle because `SetParametersAsync` had no Task returned to await.
+At  line 3 things start to go wrong. `OnInitializedAsync` and the rest of the lifecycle processes run to completion [including the final render], before at line 8 the `OnInitialized` continuation runs and `OnInitialized` completes.
+It's become detacted from the lifecycle because `SetParametersAsync` had no Task returned to await.

 At line 10 `OnAfterRender` is run and calls `StateHasChanged` which renders the component, and kicks off the second `OnAfterRender` cycle.

 ## Documented ComponentBase

-In the above example we've added a lot of manual logging code.
-Do that regularly is tedious.
-Also, there are things you can't log easily because you can't get to internal processes in `ComponentBase`.
+In the example I've added a lot of manual logging code.
+Doing that regularly is time consuming and tedious.
+Whilst most information can be logged, it's a bit clunky as there's no access to the internal `ComponentBase` processes.

 This is where `DocumentedComponentBase` comes in.
 It's a black box version of `ComponentBase` that provides full logging of the internal processes.